 Ethical statement

 The research was conducted in accordance with the principles embodied in the Declaration of Helsinki and in accordance with local statutory requirements.
-Human subjects’ oversight was provided by the Washington University in St. Louis institutional review board and human protection office.
+Human subjects’ oversight was provided by the Washington University in St. Louis institutional review board and Human Research Protection Office.

 Abstract: EEG and MRI studies have identified early brain differences linked to autism spectrum disorder (ASD), which manifest before overt behavioral symptoms.
 These neural precursors offer insights into the developmental pathways leading to ASD and have the potential to inform markers for early identification.
 However, effectively utilizing structural and functional brain differences as neural indicators requires more comprehensive investigation through multi-modal studies with larger and more diverse cohorts.
 In this context, we integrated EEG into an existing multi-site MRI study of infants with higher likelihood of developing ASD.
 This paper describes the comprehensive protocol established to collect longitudinal high-density EEG data recordings from infants across five research sites and shares interim feasibility and data quality results.
 We assessed feasibility by determining the percentage of infants we successfully collected EEG from, and data quality based on the duration of EEG remaining after artifact removal.
 Preliminary analyses show a 96% success rate in EEG data collection, with an average of 480 seconds of clean, task-free data retained across sites (89% of total recording time).
 Feasibility and data quality metrics were highly consistent across sites regardless of experience level, reinforcing the adaptability and scalability of our protocol.
 The insights gained from this preliminary analysis serve as a valuable guide for our ongoing data collection and may offer a useful resource for similar research endeavors.